caseybales/lab-01-hello-r/lab-01-hello-r.md

     ##     <dbl>
     ## 1 -0.0645

+The correlation for the dino dataset is -0.0645.

 ### Exercise 3

 Add code and narrative as needed.
 Note that the R chunks are labelled